When I had a “copywriting brief” page on my old website, it was one of the most-visited pages.

 And I used it for a long time in first-time conversations with prospects.

-But then I discovered gaping holes in the copywriting brief – at least, when used as a new lead conversation tool.
+But then I discovered gaping holes in the copywriting brief – at least, when used as a tool for conversations with new leads.

 These are the two major flaws: